-If there’s one great thing about insurance, it’s that you can easily do it from your own home.
-For those equipped with an entrepreneurial spirit and great organization skills, you will likely enjoy the freedom working from home can afford.
+If there’s one great thing about selling insurance, it’s that you can easily do it from your own home.
+For those equipped with an entrepreneurial spirit and great organizational skills, you will likely enjoy the freedom that working from home can afford.

 You can make your own hours and directly reap the benefits of the time and effort you put in.
 If you are driven to make an impact in people’s lives, selling insurance from home could be a lucrative and gratifying business.

 How to Sell Insurance From Home

 What’s more, working from home is more popular than ever.
 According to Global Workplace Analytics, more than 5 million people now work at home at least half of the time.
 That’s a 173 percent increase since 2005.

 However, it’s not always easy to know exactly how to get started.
 Read on for a step-by-step guide to selling insurance from the comfort of your home.

 Before learning how to sell health insurance from home, it’s worth asking, “What benefits will I see?”
 There’s plenty to gain from making the transition.
 Here are some popular benefits of working from home:

 - Higher earning potential: Without the time restraints and distractions that come with the traditional office, you can increase your productivity and make more money.
 According to a recent CNBC report, the median salary for at-home earners is more than $4,000 higher than that of other workers.
 If you’re motivated, working from home can help you restructure your workday and earn more.

 - Lower costs: You can save heavy on costs by eliminating your daily commute, eating fewer meals on the run, and needing a babysitter less often.
 In fact, one study by Airtasker found at-home workers save an average of $4,523 on fuel costs alone.
 These subtle changes can help you spend less and save more.